Areas of practice

 The Parent-Child Relationship: A different approach to understanding and managing behaviour.
 Explore how family dynamics can affect your parenting practices and your child's behaviour.
 Learn evidence-based strategies to develop resilience and self-regulation in your child.

-My work over the past twelve years doesn't often connect me to children and families until there is some kind of crisis, and when I do see these families, I often wish I could have supported them earlier -- before the fork in the road started to widen.
+My work over the past thirteen years doesn't often connect me to children and families until there is some kind of crisis, and when I do see these families, I often wish I could have supported them earlier -- before the fork in the road started to widen.

 A story to help illustrate this: My wife and I lost all of our photos in our back-up drive, most of them irreplaceable pictures of our kids.
 Until that point, we had no issues and were unaware that a hard drive can die unexpectedly.
 We wish we knew earlier.
 In my work, I find that parenting is similar -- parents do the best they can until something comes up.
 My goal with these workshops is to help parents be proactive.

 This workshop will be offered at the following Community Centres in 2020.
 Please register directly with the community centre office. $50/person $80/couple

 West End CC: Feb 2 and 9 10:00am-12:00